-Research proves that consistency beats perfection when it comes to your fitness routine and weight loss goals.
+Research proves that consistency beats perfection regarding your fitness routine and weight loss goals.

-Perfection sets you up for unrealistic expectations that can lead to major disappointment which hinders your progress all together.
+Perfection sets you up for unrealistic expectations that can lead to major disappointment, hindering your progress altogether.

-Consistency, on the other hand, allows us to take realistic daily steps towards our goals.
-Whether it’s being consistent with your nutrition goals, or consistently showing up to your "me time", consistency will always wins.
+Consistency, on the other hand, allows us to take realistic daily steps toward our goals.
+Whether it’s being consistent with your nutrition goals, or consistently showing up to your "me time", consistency will always win.

 Consistency isn’t just important with fitness—it’s also just as important when it comes to nutrition.

-It’s truly is an unrealistic to think about radically changing your diet overnight and will lead to regret, along with stress.
+It truly is unrealistic to think about radically changing your diet overnight and this will lead to regret, along with stress.
 At the end of the day, it’s about balance, not perfection.

 It’s also about consistency.